SKilbride/NIMnodes/README.md

 ### What are NIMs?

 The NIMs is an NVIDIA Microservices container designed to run  models in the most optimal manner.
 This NIM provides support for the following models from Black Forest Lab's:  Flux.1 dev, Flux.1-Depth-dev, Flux.1-Canny-dev,Flux.1-Schnell, and Flux.1-Kontext-Dev.

-Experimental support is also provided for Stability AI SD3.5 Large, SD3.5 Large-controlnet-canny, and SD3.5 Large-controlnet-depth on GPUs with 32GB or larger.
+Experimental support is also provided for Stability AI SD3.5 Large, SD3.5 Large-controlnet-canny, and SD3.5 Large-controlnet-depth on GPUs with 32GB or more VRAM.

 ## Getting Started with the FLUX NIM in ComfyUI